Thomas Merton: Legacy

 Bishop Marrocco/Thomas Merton Catholic Secondary School in downtown Toronto, Ontario, Canada, which was formerly named St. Joseph's Commercial and was founded by the Sisters of St. Joseph, is named in part after him.

 Some of Merton's manuscripts that include correspondence with his superiors are located in the library of the Monastery of the Holy Spirit in Conyers, Georgia.
 Antony Theodore has provided details of his encounters with Asian spiritual leaders and the influence of Confucianism, Taoism, Zen Buddhism and Hinduism on Merton's mysticism and philosophy of contemplation.

 Merton was one of four Americans mentioned by Pope Francis in his speech to a joint meeting of the United States Congress on September 24, 2015.
+Francis said:

-Francis said, "Merton was above all a man of prayer, a thinker who challenged the certitudes of his time and opened new horizons for souls and for the Church.
-He was also a man of dialogue, a promoter of peace between peoples and religions."
+Merton was above all a man of prayer, a thinker who challenged the certitudes of his time and opened new horizons for souls and for the Church.
+He was also a man of dialogue, a promoter of peace between peoples and religions.

 In 2023, Columbia University opened the Thomas Merton Institute for Catholic Life at the Church of Notre Dame.

-In November 1974, the Thomas Merton Family Center in Bridgeport, Connecticut, was founded as the Thomas Merton House of Hospitality, inspired by Merton’s life, writings, and commitment to social justice.
-Established by a small prayer group led by Sacred Heart University’s Fr.
+In November 1974, the Thomas Merton Family Center in Bridgeport, Connecticut, was founded as the Thomas Merton House of Hospitality, inspired by Merton's life, writings, and commitment to social justice.
+Established by a small prayer group led by Sacred Heart University's Fr.
 John Giuliani and student volunteers, the center opened in an abandoned fire station and offered sit-down meals to individuals experiencing poverty and homelessness.
 Over the decades the program expanded into a comprehensive service hub, now known as the Thomas Merton Family Center, providing a soup kitchen, food pantry, case management, shower facilities, and additional support services for vulnerable residents of Bridgeport.

 In popular culture

 Merton's life was the subject of The Glory of the World, a play by Charles L. Mee.
 Roy Cockrum, a former monk who won the Powerball lottery in 2014, helped finance the production of the play in New York.
 Prior to New York the play was shown in Louisville, Kentucky.

 In the 2017 movie First Reformed, written and directed by Paul Schrader, Ethan Hawke's character (a middle-aged Protestant minister) is influenced by Merton's work.

+The title of the 2004 film Original Child Bomb comes from Merton's poem of the same name.